Back to blog

 5. Prepare Play Store Release Evidence

-Play Store readiness is a checklist of evidence, not a final button click.
-Before submission, confirm target API, app signing, versionCode, release notes, privacy policy, data safety form, SDK policy status, screenshots, store listing, staged rollout plan, pre-launch report, crash monitoring, and rollback plan.
+Play Store readiness is not a final upload step.
+It is a release gate.
+Before submission, confirm target API, app signing, versionCode, release notes, privacy policy, data safety form, SDK policy status, screenshots, store listing, staged rollout plan, pre-launch report, crash monitoring, ANR monitoring, support routing, and rollback triggers.

-Use a release candidate build that product, QA, and engineering can all identify.
+Use a release candidate build that product, QA, engineering, and support can all identify.
 Run Play Console pre-launch checks, smoke test the uploaded artifact, verify deep links, confirm analytics in the correct environment, and test app update behavior from the currently live version.
-The mobile app QA launch checklist is a good companion for turning this into a launch gate.
+The mobile app QA launch checklist is the right companion when the team needs a launch decision instead of another QA spreadsheet.

-• Validate store listing assets, screenshots, descriptions, and policy declarations.
+• Validate store listing assets, screenshots, descriptions, policy declarations, and test accounts.

-• Keep release evidence in one place: build hash, QA result, source branch, store artifact, and approval notes.
+• Archive release evidence: build hash, QA result, source branch, store artifact, approval note, and monitoring dashboard.

 Build A Practical Android Migration Roadmap

-The safest roadmap separates must-fix compliance items from valuable modernization work.
-Phase one should get the app buildable, testable, and eligible for submission.
-Phase two should remove the riskiest dependencies and repair critical UX/performance issues.
-Phase three can modernize architecture, screens, analytics, backend integrations, and design system patterns.
+The safest roadmap separates compliance work from modernization work.
+Phase one should make the app buildable, testable, observable, and eligible for submission.
+Phase two should remove the riskiest dependencies and repair critical workflow issues.
+Phase three can modernize architecture, Jetpack patterns, Kotlin modules, Compose-ready screens, analytics, backend integrations, and design-system behavior.

 PhaseGoalTypical Deliverables